dillonemorris/dillonemorris/README.md

 <a href="https://dillonemorris.com/">dillonemorris.com</a>

-I am currently a UI Engineer @ American Express on their Enterprise Identity team (oauth).
+I am currently a Senior Software Engineer @ SmartRent.

 <!--
 **dillonemorris/dillonemorris** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.